-The Singapore Zoo – one of the four parks under Mandai Wildlife Group – still tops our must-do list of 101 things to do in Singapore.
-A visit to the Singapore Zoo is about to get even better now, as their Wet Play Area at KidzWorld has opened up to children.
-It’s absolute music to our ears because our kiddos love beating the heat here.
+The Singapore Zoo – one of the five parks under Mandai Wildlife Group – still tops our must-do list of 101 things to do in Singapore.
+A visit to the Singapore Zoo is always fun–you get to see interesting animals up close, feed the animals, go on the tram (included in the Singapore Zoo tickets) and then cool off at the Wet Play Area at KidzWorld.
 What else do we love about the Singapore Zoo, you ask?
-Well, you can expect well-planned walking trails, beautifully kept gardens, free-roaming animals (oppressive bars and small cages are kept to a minimum), a chance to feed some of the animals from giraffes to rhinos and elephants, educational animal shows and lots of clean kid-sized toilets, and nursing rooms – what could be better?
+Well, you can expect well-planned walking trails, beautifully kept gardens, free-roaming animals (oppressive bars and small cages are kept to a minimum), a chance to feed some of the animals from giraffes to rhinos and elephants, educational animal shows and lots of clean kid-sized toilets, and nursing rooms–what could be better?

 There’s more than enough to see at Singapore Zoo to keep your little ones entertained weekend after weekend, and we recommend getting an annual membership instead of buying individual tickets (more on this below).
-Keep scrolling to find out everything you need to know to plan the perfect day out at the Zoo!
+Plus, you can also plan visits to the other fun wildlife parks at the Mandai Wildlife Reserve: the new Rainforest Wild Asia, River Wonders, Bird Paradise and the Night Safari.
+Keep scrolling to find out everything you need to know to plan the perfect day out at the Zoo including our tips for parents like downloading the map of the Singapore Zoo before you go!

 Jump to: